Friendship (Proverbs)

 Big Idea: Build relationships wisely through using your words, being a good neighbor, and being a reliable and honest friend.

-We’re wrapping up our series on spiritual friendship today.
-I hope you’ve enjoyed it.
+Today, we conclude our series on spiritual friendship.
+I hope you liked it.
 It’s an important topic, but one that we often forget to talk about.
-In a world that leans toward being individualistic, we need to recapture a vision of what it looks like to be living in community the way that God intended.
+We need to rediscover what it means to live in community as God intended, especially in our individualistic society.

-• that Jesus says that our spiritual family is even more important than our physical family
+- Jesus says that our spiritual family is even more important than our physical family.

-• that the gospel forms the basis of our shared identity
+- The gospel forms the basis of our shared identity.

-• that the Holy Spirit empowers us to become a community that’s on mission together
+- The Holy Spirit empowers us to become a community that’s on mission together.

-• that God calls each of us to play a role within the church — that all of us need each other
+- God calls each of us to play a role within the church — that all of us need each other.

-• that God uses friendships — deep, committed, covenanted friendships — to accomplish his purposes in our lives
+- God uses friendships — deep, committed, covenanted friendships — to accomplish his purposes in our lives.

 Today as we wrap up, I want to get very practical.
 I want to end the series with what the Bible says we can do, at a very practical level, to be good friends to each other.